danielneubert/dotfiles/README.md

 ## Keyboard Setup

-As it seems you can now remap the Caps-Lock to ESC, a shortcut I used for over 1,5 years now.
-This makes Karabiner finally obsolte for me.
+I found out that the `[⇧] Caps Lock` key can be mapped directly to the `[⎋] ESC` key with macOS.
+This makes the dependency on Karabiner obsolete for my setup.

-To Setup:
+Setup:

 ![](assets/capslock-keyboard.gif)